Fsu0413/QtCompile/content/_index.en.md

 ## Update History

+### {{% date 2023 10 12 %}}
+Removed Qt 5.15.10 macOS package (with QtWebEngine) by mistake.
+Since I didn't preserve the original package it is lost.
+Sorry for inconvenience.

+Update Qt 6.6.0, with OpenSSL 3.0.11.
+Update Qt 6.5.3 Android arm (32-bit) version (restart support).

 ### {{% date 2023 10 8 %}}
 Update Qt 5.15.11 / 6.2.6 / 6.5.3 with OpenSSL 1.1.1w / 3.0.11.
 Apply patch for CVE-2023-4863 in all supported 5.15.11 versions.
 (Conflict on Qt 6.2.6)